 Soon, California transformed into a predominantly Mexican-controlled territory both culturally and politically.
 Focused on the large state, San Nicolas’ people remained isolated, aside from the occasional visits from hunters.

 Part of the eight Channel Islands, San Nicolas is located about 75 miles southwest of Los Angeles.
 According to the National Park Service, historians believe that it was settled about six centuries ago, but recent carbon-14 tests prove otherwise.
 Indians lived on the island long before the Christian era.
 Today, San Nicolas serves as a base for the United States Navy.

 O’Dell says, “The girl whose story I have attempted to re-create actually lived alone upon this island from 1835 to 1853 and is known to history as The Lost Woman of San Nicolas.
 The facts about her are few.”

 She originally resided on the island with her brother, who was killed by a pack of wolves.
 The Lost Woman of San Nicolas was found eighteen years later by Captain Nidever.
 Father Gonzalez, a priest at the Santa Barbara Roman Catholic Mission, obtained information about her experience on the island.
 However, the girl was unable to understand much of his language, and vice versa.
-The other Indians of Ghalas-at have not been found, but the girl, renamed Juana Maria at her baptism in Santa Barbara, was buried on a hill near the Santa Barbara Mission.Tags: books, reviews, teens, What I Just Read
+The other Indians of Ghalas-at have not been found, but the girl, renamed Juana Maria at her baptism in Santa Barbara, was buried on a hill near the Santa Barbara Mission.View more about: review, What I Just Read